Seeds and Nutrition in Jam and Preserves

 Quite often people ask if LunaGrown Jam’s contain the seeds or skins of the fruits used.
 The answer is always Yes, whenever possible.

-I realize that some need to avoid seeds due to diverticulitis, and others may have ill fitting dentures which can be trouble some.
-To these folks I a variety one which does not contain seeds such as Apple, Mango or other stone fruit varieties.
+Realizing that some need to avoid seeds due to diverticulitis, and others may have ill fitting dentures which can be troublesome.
+To these folks we offer a variety which does not contain seeds such as Apple, Mango or other stone fruit varieties.

 LunaGrown utilizes the seeds and the skins as part of the cooking process.
 This helps to retain nutritional value and keep our jam high in natural fiber.
 Both are important for a healthy diet.

 From our perspective, seedless raspberry jam is nothing more than jelly.

 Apple: The skins of apples are a good source of vitamin A but are extremely high vitamin C. As much as 50% of the vitamin C in the fruit can be found in the skin.
 The skin also contains fiber, antioxidants, and quercetin, a flavonoid that is purported to have anti-inflammatory properties.
 Apple seeds, on the other hand, contain amygdalin, a molecule which produces cyanide once ingested.

 Apricot: Apricot skins are good sources of vitamin C and beta-carotene.Their seeds, though, are similar in properties to apples.